You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

-In Science this week: genetic analysis of pollutant-tolerant fish, and more.
+In PLOS this week: analysis of Plasmodium population structure, qPCR assay to diagnose scabies, and more.